 Book in advance if two or more of you want to split the riding.
 Don’t leave it until you’re there. it’s well worth checking on comparison websites too, to see if you can get a better deal.
 The extra driver fee on top of the car rental can swallow up the savings easily.

 At many overseas banks or shops at airports, you can choose to pay in local currency or the currency of your overseas credit card.
 Opt for the local currency.
-Your credit card provider offers the better currency exchange rate.
+Your credit card provider offers a better currency exchange rate.

-A drivers license of a European country is familiar throughout Europe and North America and vice-versa.
+A driver’s license of a European country is familiar throughout Europe and North America and vice-versa.
 However, if the language on it isn’t English and if you‘re planning a road trip further afield, order an International Driver License.
 You may not need it, but it can save you hassles if the rental car company or if the police ask for it.

 A few websites provide extra reductions in case you‘re hiring a car with flights and hotel in a package.
 The primary one is Expedia.
 Car rentals, flights or hotels are not automatically discounted if booked collectively, though.
 A comparison is required.
 Airport or airline websites every so often offer special discounts.
 Once you’ve executed an evaluation. take a look at these web pages to see if it’s beatable.